The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Password_Handler_Interface.md

 3. **Timing Attacks**: Uses constant-time comparison for verification
 4. **Hash Upgrades**: Supports detecting and upgrading outdated hash algorithms
 5. **Secure Random Generation**: Uses cryptographically secure random generators
+6. **Advanced Strength Checking**: Uses zxcvbn for sophisticated password strength evaluation

 ## Conclusion

 The Password Handler Interface is a foundational security component for the Clarity AI Backend that ensures consistent and secure handling of passwords throughout the application.
-By following clean architecture principles and HIPAA requirements, this interface provides a robust foundation for user authentication while maintaining flexibility for future security enhancements.
+While the current implementation provides strong security features, addressing the identified alignment gaps would improve architectural consistency and maintainability in accordance with clean architecture principles.